nxtreaming/mptunnel/README.md

 ```

 There are two servers named Server A and Server B. The network connection between Server A and Server B is
 unstable (with high packet loss ratio).
-Thus, we like to establish a multipath tunnel between Server A
+Thus, we like to establish some multipath tunnels between Server A
 and Server B, hoping the connection between Server A and Server B becomes more stabilty (decrease
 packet loss ratio).